 The effective Lagrangian to investigate pion weak decay follows from chiral perturbation theory~\cite{Gasser:1983yg} and electroweak theory.
 In \textit{Minkowski} space, the effective Lagrangian, $\c{L}_{\rm eff}=\c{L}_{\p}+\c{L}_{\ell \n}+\c{L}_{\p\ell\n}$, consists of a purely quadratic Lagrangian associated with pion fields renormalized by the magnetic background, $\c{L}_{\p}$, a quadratic contribution for leptons in the decay product, $\c{L}_{\ell\n}$, and a contact interaction that couples pions to the electroweak sector, $\c{L}_{W\p}$.
 The quadratic Lagrangian for magnetized pions, $\c{L}_{\p}$, is

-with $\p^{\pm}$ denoting renormalized pion fields -- we work at $\c{O}(p^{4})$ in chiral perturbation theory.
-The covariant derivatives of the charged pion fields is $D_{\m}\p^{\pm}=(\partial_{\m}+ieA_{\m})\p^{\pm}$ account for Landau levels that are unaccounted for by the renormalized masses, $m_{\p^{\pm}}(B)$ and $m_{\p^{0}}(B)$.
+with $\p^{\pm}$ denoting renormalized pion fields -- we work to $\c{O}(p^{4})$ in chiral perturbation theory.
+The covariant derivative of the charged pion fields is $D_{\m}\p^{\pm}=(\partial_{\m}\pm ieA_{\m})\p^{\pm}$ account for Landau levels that are unaccounted for by the renormalized masses, $m_{\p^{\pm}}(B)$.
 The renormalized charged pion mass receives a perturbative correction~\cite{Tiburzi:2008ma,Andersen:2012dz,Andersen:2012zc,Hofmann:2020ism}

 that scales quadratically with the external field at next-to-leading order (NLO) and linearly on the difference of low energy constants, that enters through a scale-independent contribution, $\ol{l}=\tfrac{1}{3}(\ol{l}_{6}-\ol{l}_{5})$. $m_{\pi}$ is the zero-field, degenerate pion mass.
 The neutral pion interacts with the magnetic background indirectly through tadpole diagrams involving charged pions.
 The renormalized neutral pion mass